 The network of partners includes public entities, radio broadcasters, newspapers, but also commercial companies like from the navigation and automotive industry.
 The public transport data is provided by the Bavarian Rail Agency (BEG).

 The Bayerninfo system use data from various sources.
 The data comes from the Bavarian Road Administration and other public agencies, but also from connected vehicles and apps.
 Our traffic editors control incoming data and produce own messages.

 Bayerninfo uses webcams from various sources to enable the drivers to get a live view on the current traffic situation.
-In the coming years, the networks of cameras will be enhanced in a large-scale extension programme.
+In the last years, the networks of cameras has been enhanced in a large-scale extension programme.
 The camera images can also be provided to Bayerninfo partners for their own services.

 The projects Truck Parking Guidance System A9, Compact Parking and "Kolonnenparken" have the aim to inform truck drivers about free parking spaces and to ensure a better use of the existing capacities on rest and service areas.

 C-ITS is a current project to connect all road works trailers on Bavarian highways.
 Being connected, they can warn apporoaching vehicles through in-vehicle systems about mobile road works at an early stage.